-Ignite Seattle is an amazing event, with one of the largest and friendliest crowds you will find.
+Ignite Seattle is an amazing event, with one of the largest (500 to 700 people) and friendliest crowds you will find.
 We take open submissions for talk ideas and want to help you to pitch us well.
 This post explains the best possible advice for getting your talk accepted.

 (This post is based on co-organizer Randy’ Stewart’sIgnite talk called How to Pitch an Ignite talk)